RDB (band): History

 RDB's musical journey began with singing at the gurdwara: "We used to assist our father in performing in front of the community at our local gurdwara, playing the harmonium and the tabla.
 This gave us a great understanding of our musical creativity and we mixed this with our passion for technology and started experimenting with sounds."
 In 2003, they won "Best Club DJ Bhangra" at the UK Asian Music Awards.
+RDB collaborated with American rapper Snoop Dogg for the song "Singh Is Kinng" from the soundtrack of the 2008 film Singh Is Kinng.
+They further collaborated with Ludacris for the song "Shera Di Kaum" from the soundtrack of the 2011 film Breakaway.

 In April 2011, Kuldeep was diagnosed with a brain tumour and underwent radiotherapy and chemotherapy.
 He died on 22 May 2012 in Houston, Texas.

 While originally the remaining brothers planned to continue working together, A few months after Kuldeep's death, the band split and Surjeet and Manjeet went their separate ways.
 Surjeet continued to perform under the RDB banner, while Manjeet operated as an independent artist.
-In 2013 RDB was awarded Best Music Video for "We Doin’ It Big" at the Brit Asia TV Music Awards (BAMA).
-In BAMA 2014 RDB was awarded Best Music Video for "Daddy Da Cash" feat.
-T-Pain.
+In 2013, RDB was awarded Best Music Video for "We Doin’ It Big" at the Brit Asia TV Music Awards (BAMA).
+At BAMA 2014, RDB was awarded Best Music Video for "Daddy Da Cash" featuring T-Pain.

 In 2014 Manjeet filed a lawsuit against Surjeet over the use of RDB songs and brand.
 An application for an interim injunction was rejected by the Bombay High Court.

-According to Surjeet, the a lawsuit was withdrew in 2016.
+According to Surjeet, the lawsuit was withdrew in 2016.

 As of 2019, Manjeet is operating independently.